dadeba/posit_gpu/README.md

 # GEMM Routines in Posit for GPUs

 We have ported the addition and multiplication routines from [SoftPosit](https://gitlab.com/cerlane/SoftPosit.git) as OpenCL kernels.
 We also created GEMM routines in 32-bit Posit arithmetic.
-These programs were used for benchmarking in our paper presented at HPC Asia 2024.
+These programs were used for benchmarking in [our paper](https://doi.org/10.1145/3635035.3635046) presented at HPC Asia 2024.
+The paper is also published in [arxiv](https://arxiv.org/abs/2401.14117)

 Part of the code is derived from [MPLAPACK](https://github.com/nakatamaho/mplapack).